 Approach the right people

 As a side note: Be a reflection of the brands you want to work with!
-If you’re wearing Zaful and then reaching out to Marissa Webb the next day, things don’t look right and chances are, the latter brand won’t want to work with you.
-Of course, I always do my best to mix my pieces with high and low items yet even that, but just simply be cautious of the kind of posts you’re putting out there.
+If you’re wearing Zaful and then reaching out to Marissa Webb the next day, things might look a bit off and chances are, the latter brand won’t want to work with you.
+Of course, I always do my best to mix my pieces with high and low items, but just simply be aware of the kind of posts you’re putting out there.